Updated on July 9th, 2025 by Felix Martinez

 Additionally, almost two-thirds of Northwest’s customers are residential.
 We believe Northwest’s fairly heavy concentration on residential customers will continue to serve it well during future recessions.

-Below, we have Northwest’s earning-per-share before, during, and after the Great Recession:
+Below, we have Northwest’s earnings-per-share before, during, and after the Great Recession:

 - 2007 earnings-per-share: $1.44